Skip to Content

 In this post, we will explore the cause of mat burns and offer some tips on how to prevent and treat it.

-What Is Mat Burn in BJJ – Causes, Prevention, and Treatment Keys
+Key Takeaways – Causes, Prevention, and Treatment

 • To treat mat burn you can: